Rhinoplasty in Austin, TX by Dr. Yula Indeyeva

 What to Expect During Rhinoplasty Surgery

-During this visit, our Austin facial plastic surgeon will use a 3-way mirror to help patients better articulate their desired end goals.
+During this visit, our Austin Facial Plastic Surgeon will use a 3-way mirror to help patients better articulate their desired end goals from their Rhinoplasty procedure.
 She will then conduct an in-depth evaluation and create an individualized treatment strategy.
 Once the overall plan has been determined and all questions are answered, patients will meet with our patient care coordinator to schedule the surgery.

 Schedule A Consultation

-Dr. Yula Indeyeva, a highly trained and board-certified facial plastic surgeon, is a specialist in surgical and non-surgical rejuvenation methods for the face, head, and neck.
+Dr. Yula Indeyeva is a highly trained, Double Board-Certified plastic surgeon in Otolaryngology (Head and Neck Surgery) and Facial Plastic and Reconstructive Surgery.
+She is a specialist in surgical and non-surgical rejuvenation methods for the face, head, and neck.
 With her mastery of everything from dermal fillers to facelifts, Dr. Indeyeva loves guiding her patients along their journey towards a more confident, empowered, and beautiful self.

-Patients typically experience bruising and swelling after a rhinoplasty, and can expect to wear a nasal splint for one week.
+Patients typically experience bruising and swelling after their rhinoplasty surgery and can expect to wear a nasal splint for one week.
 Patients can expect some tenderness in the weeks following treatment and are advised to avoid strenuous activity for at least 2 weeks following surgery.
-We will provide you with a list of do’s and don’ts as well as tips for a comfortable recovery.
+We will provide you with a list of do’s and don’ts as well as tips for a comfortable recovery from your rhinoplasty surgery.